-* The family has willingly chosen to be supported by Home-Start Bradford District
+- The family has willingly chosen to be supported by us

-If the referral does not fall within the remit of the Scheme or there is not a suitable, available volunteer to provide support, the referral will be informed that Home-Start Bradford District cannot help on this occasion.
+If the referral does not fall within our remit or funded areas, or there is not a suitable volunteer available to provide support, the referrer will be informed that we cannot help on this occasion.

 What happens if a referral is accepted?

-All families that are accepted for Home-Start Bradford District support will receive an initial visit by a Family & Volunteer Co-ordinator before support is offered to clarify their needs and the support that Home-Start Bradford District can offer.
+All families that are accepted for our support will receive an initial visit by a Family & Volunteer Coordinator before support is offered, to clarify their needs and the support that we can offer.

-How will I be kept informed of the progress of the referral?
+How will I be kept informed of the progress of a referral?

 How are volunteers matched with families?

-The success of Home-Start Bradford District support is dependent on the relationship that develops between the family and the volunteer, Co-ordinators make every effort to match families sensitively and appropriately.
-The Co-ordinator always accompanies the volunteer on the first visit to introduce the volunteer to the family and agree the ground rules for visiting.
+The success of our support is dependent on the relationship that develops between the family and the volunteer, so Coordinators make every effort to match families sensitively and appropriately.
+The Coordinator always accompanies the volunteer on the first visit to introduce the volunteer to the family and agree the ground rules for visiting.

 How long is support offered for?

-Volunteers provide continuous, regular support for a period of time consistent with a family`s needs.
+Volunteers provide continuous, regular support for a period of time consistent with a family's needs.
 These are assessed initially and reviewed periodically.
-Home-Start Bradford District's aim is to encourage families towards independence so that the volunteer is no longer needed.
+Our aim is to encourage families towards independence so that the volunteer is no longer needed.
 The review process will determine how long the volunteer's support is likely to be needed and clear plans will be made for ending the support in discussion with the volunteer and family.

 How are volunteers screened?

 All volunteers meet the requirements of our personal specification.
-They are interviewed before being invited to attend a 10 day Preparation Course and undergo a second interview before a decision is made by the Family & Volunteer Co-ordinator about their suitability for placement with a Home-Start Bradford District family.
-We take up two references, an enhanced DBS check and a Social Care check.
+They are interviewed before being invited to attend a ten-day Preparation Course, and undergo a second interview before a decision is made by the Family & Volunteer Coordinator about their suitability for placement with a Home-Start Bradford District family.
+We take up two references and an enhanced DBS check.

-Should you have any concerns regarding services received from Home-Start Bradford District, please follow this link Complaints Procedure
+Should you have any concerns regarding services received from Home-Start Bradford District, please follow our Complaints Procedure.